dkhaothong/dkhaothong.github.io/_projects/forum-project.md

 On testing day, I tested five respondents from the three different cohorts (FPGA, Software, Tech Support).
 Some sessions were moderated independently, while some sessions had a notetaker to assist.
 All sessions were recorded using a remote meeting software called GoToMeeting.

-I worked as a notetaker and a independent moderator.
+I worked as a notetaker and an independent moderator.
 We discovered that overall, most respondents were able to generally complete the tasks we designed with success.
 However, some respondents also struggled with tasks related to finding specific types of information.
 For example, some respondents struggled with finding the registration process and navigating the different search features.

 #### What Clients Learned